-TaxDay helps frequent travelers and multi-state home owners track their travel between different states (and now includes New York City tracking!) using the GPS feature in your mobile device and the specific tax residency rules in all 50 States which are embedded within the app.
+TaxDay helps frequent travelers and multi-state home owners track their travel between different states (and now includes New York City tracking!) using the GPS feature in your mobile device and the specific tax residency rules of all 50 States embedded within the app.
 Also, when you travel outside the U.S., TaxDay will record that travel as well, indicating the specific countries traveled.

 To get started, TaxDay needs to know:

-By selecting any specific State from the home screen, you can see an Overview of all your travel for that State, including a monthly calendar showing travels days in that state, Tax Days Used, the residency Threshold Days, and Tax Days Remaining.
+By selecting any specific State from the Home Screen, you can see an Overview of all your travel for that State, including a monthly calendar showing travels days in that state, Tax Days Used, the residency Threshold Days, and Tax Days Remaining.

 Travel Records – From the Home Screen, you can view a dashboard summary of your travel for all jurisdictions where you traveled.
 The Travel Records tab shows a chronological list of all your travel across all jurisdictions.
-Select an entry and you can see the actual day and time recorded for that trip, along with any items added as an attachment as proof of travel.
+Select an entry and you can see the details (actual day and time recorded) for that trip, along with any items added as an attachment as proof of travel.

 Receipts – TaxDay will also allow you to attach receipts to any Travel Record for a jurisdiction.
 You can attach more than one item, including photos of receipts and boarding passes, copies of travel itineraries, or any other documents needed to validate your presence in that jurisdiction.